Frank Stoltze Crime and Politics Reporter

 Frank graduated from Southern Methodist University with Doak Walker and started his radio career in San Luis Obispo, cutting his teeth covering Diablo Canyon and the Monarch Butterfly grove.
 He went to work for KLON (now KKJZ) in Long Beach in 1991 and covered the riots before becoming news director at KPFK, where he learned who Noam Chomsky is.

 Frank joined KPCC in 2000 and loves its downtown bureau, a stone's throw from Central Market tortas.

 Stories by Frank Stoltze

-The FBI has opened a civil rights investigation into the Burbank Police Department.
+Burbank’s police chief announced his resignation Monday.
+The announcement follows a month after the FBI opened an investigation into the Burbank Police Department.

 LAPD Deputy Chief Charlie Beck moved one step closer to becoming Los Angeles' next top cop as the City Council's Public Safety committee unanimously approved his nomination today.

 The Garfield and Roosevelt High School football teams face off in what’s known as the East L.A.
 Classic Friday night.
 Some call it the oldest and biggest football rivalry west of the Mississippi.

 Prosecutors Friday charged two 16-year-old boys as adults in last week’s fatal shooting of high school student in Long Beach.

 Former Hewlett-Packard chief executive Carly Fiorina announced Wednesday she’s running for the Republican nomination for U.S. Senate in California.
 Fiorina brings considerable wealth and name recognition to her bid to oust three-term Democratic Senator Barbara Boxer.